clue42/aws-mean-eb/README.md

 # aws-mean-eb
-Configuration files to deploy a mean stack on AWS Elastic beanstalk
+Configuration files to deploy a mean stack on AWS Elastic Beanstalk